Andereoo/TkinterWeb/docs/source/usage.rst

 .. code-block:: console

    $ pip install tkinterweb[javascript] # to also install JavaScript support
    $ pip install tkinterweb[svg] # to also install Scalable Vector Graphics support.
-On Windows this might take some extra work.
    $ pip install tkinterweb[full] # to install all optional dependencies

 You can run the TkinterWeb demo to see if it worked!